bitranox/wrapt_timeout_decorator/README.rst

 |Build Status| |Pypi Status| |Codecov Status| |Better Code| |snyk security| |gemnasium|

-there are many timeout decorators out there - that one focuses on correctness if using with Classes, methods, class methods,
+there are many timeout decorators out there - that one focuses on correctness if using with Classes, methods,

-static methods and so on, preserving also the traceback information for Pycharm debugging.
+class methods, static methods and so on, preserving also the traceback information for Pycharm debugging.

 There is also a powerful eval function, it allows to read the desired timeout value even from Class attributes.

-It is very flexible and can be used from python 2.6 to python 3.x, pypy, pypy3 and probably other dialects
+It is very flexible and can be used from python 2.6 to python 3.x, pypy, pypy3 and probably other dialects.

+Since it is using multiprocess and dill, this decorator can be used on more sophisticated objects

+when not using signals (under Windows for instance)

 -----